cobi-bike/DevKit/FAQ.md

 Did you already sign up as a COBI Developer on [my.cobi.bike](https://my.cobi.bike)?
 If yes, please follow the instructions on the [DevKit site](https://github.com/cobi-bike/COBI-DevKit).

+### Sometimes the settings of my Module are reset

+If your iOS device is low on storage, the Safari browser cache may get deleted.
+This is a known issue for now.

 ### I'm using the `subscribe` method, but I don't receive any data

 Make sure to authenticate your module first – to do so call